Call us 24/7 09 828 1731 or Quick Enquiry

 Lead Paint Removal

-We all appreciate that paint removal is a messy job however when you are removing lead paint you really need to be aware of of the dangers involved as you try to minimize the mess!
+We all appreciate that paint removal is a messy job however when you are removing lead paint you really need to be aware of of the dangers involved as you try to minimise the mess!

 These are the guidelines as outlined in the Ministry of Health Guidelines that must be followed: